 Penalties for non-compliance

 Failure to file these annual returns on time will result in an automatic penalty of £100 per registration, and any benefits from tax-advantaged plans may be lost.
-Additional penalties will arise where submissions remain outstanding by October 6, 2018 (an additional £300) and January 6, 2019 (a further £300).
-Please note that you must file nil returns for all inactive plans.
+Additional penalties will arise where submissions remain outstanding by October 6, 2019 (an additional £300), January 6, 2020 (a further £300), and March 6, 2020 (an additional £10 per day).
+Please note that you must file nil returns for all inactive plans until you have told HMRC that the plan has ceased.